-Once the preparer has determined that everything is entered correctly and that all appropriate documentation has been uploaded, the report can be verified.
+Once the preparer has determined that everything is entered correctly, the report can be verified.
 The preparer will check the box beside the phrase "I verify that the information entered is correct."
 Then click the Verify box at the bottom.